 What Is Excavation?

-Excavation is very important part of civil construction line.
+Excavation is a very important part of the civil construction lines.
 An excavation means a man-made cavity or depression in the earth’s surface formed by earth removal.

 Deep excavation in soil or hard soil more than 15 ft or 4.5 m is called deep excavation.